brainvisa/casa-distro/doc/source/index.rst

   The user will be able to use the build system (:bv-cmake:`bv_maker <bv_maker.html>`), inside Docker, in a way that ensures to build, run, and ship software that is compatible with public distributions of BrainVisa.

 * Casa-Distro is not a binary distribution of BrainVisa.
 Even if it could be used that way.
 Binary distributions provide binaries that try to work on the wider possible variety of systems.
-Casa-distro is one (or a small set) of these systems with developemnt, distribution, and run environment.
+Casa-distro is one (or a small set) of these systems with development, distribution, and run environment.

 II - Background: distributions, versions and build workflows.
 =============================================================

-Casa-distro is composed of many versioned software components (more than 50 at the time of this writing).
+Casa (BrainVISA / CATI) is composed of many versioned software components (more than 50 at the time of this writing).
 Each one has its own time line for development and release.
 Casa team is not big enough to follow the release of all projects and make sure that good practices are followed (for instance make sure that the project version is increased whenever